narol1024/sdp-analyzer/README.md

 > Fan-in = Number of classes outside the component which depends on the component.
->
 > Fan-out = Number of classes outside the component which the component depends on.
 >
 > Instability = Fan-out / (Fan-in + Fan-out).

 > Example: Component A has three classes from component B that depends on it (Fan-in = 3).
 Component A also depends on two classes from component C (Fan-out = 2).
 Therefore, the instability value for component A is 2/(3+2) = 2/5.

-For more details, please visit: https://narol.pro/2022/02/09/techniques/ru-he-heng-liang-zu-jian-de-wen-ding-xing/
+For more details, please visit: [My blog](https://narol.pro/2022/02/09/techniques/ru-he-heng-liang-zu-jian-de-wen-ding-xing/)

 ## Installation